 This podcast follows the ordered timeline of variant detection.

-Let’s start from the first variant, the D614G variant was thoroughly described in one of our previous blogs.
-Here are some refreshers on this strain.
+Let’s start with the first variant, the D614G variant, which was thoroughly described in one of our previous blogs.
 D614G refers to a point mutation at amino acid residue 614 from aspartic acid (D) to glycine (G), occurring in the spike protein of SARS-CoV-2.
 The spike protein, as described in our previous blogs, is a popular target for mutation.
-This change in amino acid sequence changes the protein structure and interactions with its receptor, leading to an increase in binding affinity.
-Binding affinity refers to the strength of interaction between one protein, in this case, the spike protein, and its binding partner, the ACE2 protein, which is a receptor found on host cells.
+This change in amino acid sequence changes the protein structure and increases its binding affinity with the receptor it uses to infect humans.
+Binding affinity refers to the strength of interaction between one protein, in this case, the spike protein, and its binding partner, the ACE2 protein, which is a receptor found on human host cells.
 We will see this theme of increased binding affinity arise multiple times in our discussion.

-Three month later in October, B.1.351 was recognized in South Africa and spread to the US in late January 2021.
-According to the CDC, there have not been any reports on the correlation of B.1.351 with increased disease severity.
+Three month later in October, B.1.351 was recognized in South Africa.
+This variant spread to the US in late January 2021.
+According to the CDC, there has not been any evidence of B.1.351 causing more disease.
 However, the fact that this variant has many more mutations poses some concern for scientists in predicting vaccine efficacy.
-Specifically, the point mutation of the spike protein at the 484th residue, which changes glutamic acid (E) to lysine (K), might render the variant moderately resistant to monoclonal antibodies during therapeutic applications, according to Weisblum et al.
+Specifically, the point mutation of the spike protein at residue 484, which changes glutamic acid (E) to lysine (K), might render the variant moderately resistant to monoclonal antibodies during therapeutic applications, according to a 2020 paper.

-B.1.526 is not listed on the CDC official site as one of the ‘Variants of Concern’ as of March.
-26, 2021.
-But B.1.526 is making its way up to be one of the most common variants circulating in New York and New Jersey.
-Government officials in New Jersey paused re-opening plans in order to prevent social gathering and community transmission.
+As of March 26, 2021, B.1.526 is not included on the CDC website among the ‘Variants of Concern’.
+However, B.1.526 is making its way up as one of the most common variants circulating in New York and New Jersey.
+Government officials in New Jersey paused reopening plans in order to prevent social gatherings and community transmission.
 This new variant contains mutations in the spike protein, similar to previous strains, including those that are associated with potential antibody resistance.
 Still, a lot remains unknown about this specific viral strain.

 Results from ongoing research and the current understanding of COVID-19 are constantly evolving.
 This post contains information that was last updated on March 27, 2021.